Skip to main content

 (u know this already but just in case - the chance of hepatotoxicity of cypro reduces as the dose lowers, while the anti-androgen effects actually increase with lower doses,)

-in reply to Astryr the Cyber-Swynwraig
+in reply to Astryr the Seiber-Swynwraig

 @Astryr the Cyber-Swynwraig This is good info.
 I was never on the stuff because I was able to get goserelin.
 My GP just prescribed it.
 Can you imagine that today?